 The Compensation Committee consists of the Vice Chairman and a minimum of two other non-executive members of the Board.
 All members are independent (art.
 19bis par.
 1 of the Articles of Association).
 The members of the Compensation Committee are elected individually by the General Meeting for a term of office until completion of the next Annual General Meeting.
 Members of the Compensation Committee whose term of office has expired are immediately eligible for re-election.
-The Compensation Committee determines the principles for remuneration of the members of the Board of Directors and submits them to the Board for approval.
+The Compensation Committee determines the system and principles for remuneration of the members of the Board of Directors and submits them to the Board for approval.
 It oversees and discusses the remuneration principles for Nestlé S.A. and the Nestlé Group.
-It prepares the proposals of the Board to be submitted for approval by the General Meeting in relation to the compensation of the Board and the Executive Board.
-In addition, it proposes the remuneration of the Chairman, the CEO and approves the individual remuneration of the members of the Executive Board.
+It prepares the proposals of the Board to be submitted for approval by the General Meeting in relation to the compensation of the Board of Directors and the Executive Board.
+In addition, it proposes the remuneration of the Chairman and the CEO, and approves the individual remuneration of the members of the Executive Board.
 It reports on its decisions to the Board and keeps the Board updated on the overall remuneration policy of the Nestlé Group.
+It reviews the Compensation Report.